 Section 29d.
-Any person who navigates a vessel or who serves as a mate or marine engineer despite the fact that the right to navigate has been suspended unconditionally shall be punishable by fine, cf. however subsection 2.
+Measures shall be taken against any person who navigates a vessel or who serves as a mate or marine engineer despite the fact that the right to navigate has been suspended unconditionally pursuant to the criminal code for Greenland (kriminalloven).